Tauromachian/translations-manager/README.md

 ## Who is this for?

-This is not for small projects.
-If you have 2 languages that you know, there is no reason to use this.
 As your app and the translations gets bigger, you may bring in someone that can translate but can't code.

 Also, you don't want to be running your pipelines for every change to the translations.